Home Financing – Installment Sale FAQ

 A conventional transaction is a loan of money to you for the purchase of a home on which you pay interest.
 An installment sale transaction is a sale of a home with a deferred payment plan.

 Our lease to own product is a lease, whereas a our installment sale product is a sale.
-In a lease t town transaction, a trust is on title to the property, and you enter into a lease-to-own contract with the trust.
+In a lease to own transaction, a trust is on title to the property, and you enter into a lease-to-own contract with the trust.
 In an installment sale transaction, UIF will purchase the home and then sell it to you at a marked-up price on a deferred payment plan.

 There are two types of costs when you purchase or refinance a house…financier (Bank) charges and third party fees.
 Generally, third party fees comprise of property appraisal fees, credit report fees, recording fees, title insurance and other settlement costs.
 These fees vary by State and County you are purchasing the property in.
 One of our experienced Sales consultants can advise you on what your closing costs will be based on where you are financing the property.